AdamKanurek/WeatherClient/README.md

 ## API Key

-For proper operation you need to have your api key from OpenWeatherMap API:
+For proper operation you need to have your own API key from OpenWeatherMap API:

 replace my key in `src/utils/api.js` in a variable `API_KEY`